EwenG/muance/README.md

 - `e` is the event object
 - `state-ref` is the atom representing the local state of the node's component

-The event handler function can take up to three parameters, excluding the event object and the local state reference.
+The event handler function can take up to three parameters, in addition to the event object and the local state reference.

 Use a collection of event handlers to attach multiple event handlers: